JakeWharton/ActionBarSherlock/README.md

 You can also download pre-built .apks for each of these samples from the [project download page][7] for demonstration.

+Due the use of third-party libraries, the samples have a minimum requirement of Android 1.6.

 _* NOTE: The GreenDroid implementation currently requires a fork of the official repository and NOT the official repository itself.
 This is because the current